Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 If you're endeavoring to inspire the next generation of hikers, read my review of a new children's book entitled When Grandma Gatewood Took A Hike.

-In my own small way I try to inspire other hikers to explore, expand, and extend their hiking goals by posting regular inspirational quotes, photos, questions and links to hiking information and tips on the Hiking For Her Facebook page.
+In my own small way I try to inspire other hikers to explore, expand, and extend their hiking goals by posting regular inspirational quotes, photos, questions and links to hiking information and tips on this website.

-And if you need a fresh answer to the question "Why hike?", read some suggestions here.
+And if you need a fresh answer to the question "Why hike?", read some suggestions I've pulled together for you here.

 My goal is always the same: